acoullandreau/nyc_taxi_trips/readme.rst

 | Note that other support functions are used and not mentioned here but included in the graph and the documentation below.

-The flow of the code - chloropeth map rendering
+The flow of the code - chloropleth map rendering
 ------------------------------------------

 This function, overall, will follow pretty much the same flow, to the exception that it is not as flexible regarding the maps we render - by default, we will render all of them.
 Which means that upon lauching the script, we will see as an output: